What’s the big deal?

 What a polarizer does for you

-Because a polarizer’s effect varies with the direction of the light, and wide lenses cover such a broad field of view, light strikes different parts of a wide scene from different angles.
+Because a polarizer’s effect varies with the direction of the light, and wide lenses cover a broad field of view, light arrives at different parts of a wide scene from different angles.
 The result is “differential polarization”: parts of the scene that are more polarized than others.

 A standard polarizer is comprised of a circle of polarized glass mounted in a frame that screws into, and rotates relative to, the fixed lens beneath.
-Most also include an outer ring with threads for attaching other filters.
+Many also include an outer ring with threads for attaching other filters.
 The field of view of ultra-wide lenses can be so great that, at their wider focal lengths, they include the polarizer’s frame: vignetting.
-Polarizer vignetting manifests as dark edges on your images, particularly at the corners.
+Polarizer vignetting manifests as dark edges on your images, especially at the corners.

 But.
 Shooting with no polarizer is better than using an incorrectly oriented polarizer.
 If you’re going to follow my “always on” polarizer approach, you must be diligent about rotating the polarizer and checking its effect on each composition, or risk doing more harm than good to your image.

 Like many photographers, I always use a filter as protection for my front lens element; unlike many photographers, I don’t use UV or skylight filters.
 While it’s possible to stack a polarizer atop a UV or skylight filter, I don’t.
 Instead, because it never comes off, my polarizer doubles as protection for the front lens element.